-Analysis of an adapted care satisfaction survey commonly used by the study hospital identified that across seven aspects of their satisfaction of care experience, patients provided an average rating between 'Always' (score 4) and 'Nearly always' (score 3) for all performance indicators (Table 3).
+Analysis of an adapted care satisfaction survey commonly used by the study hospital identified that across seven aspects of their satisfaction of care experience, patients provided an average rating between "Always" (score 4) and "Nearly always" (score 3) for all performance indicators (Table 3).
 The average overall QOL rating was 7.9, where 10 is the best QOL possible.
-This signifies an upward trend compared to 2002 pre NP intervention (5.9) and post NP intervention (6.7).
-Half of patients (52%) rated their overall QOL as the best that it could be (9 to 10).
-At the other end of the scale, less than one in ten patients (7%) rated their QOL as poor (0 to 4).
-Seven out of ten patients (70%) reported that they normally have trouble-free treatment without any problems and the vast majority (93%) said they would recommend the service.
-Amongst the small number of patients who had encountered problems during treatment, the most common issues arising were: feeling washed out/lethargic after dialysis or having low blood pressure (each around 15% of patients); dizziness or blurred vision (both 7%); and, cramps, headache and nausea (each 4%).
+This signifies an upward trend compared to 2002 pre-NP intervention (5.9) and post-NP intervention (6.7).
+Half of patients (52%) rated their overall QOL as the best that it could be (9-10).
+At the other end of the scale, less than 1 in 10 patients (7%) rated their QOL as poor (0-4).
+Seven